frequency-chain/frequency/designdocs/validity_state.md

         ```rust
         [ (SchemaState::Active: 1000,4998), (SchemaState::Deprecated, 4999,0) ]
        ```
+11. Message states should be chosen to reflect only what would cause a difference in on-chain behavior.
-11. To wipe out the validity range for an ID's previous state, the state is overwritten with the new validity and range.
+12. To wipe out the validity range for an ID's previous state, the state is overwritten with the new validity and range.
 Only one previous state may be overwritten.
-The state may be overwritten only with a higher value state.
+The state may be overwritten only with the terminal state.

     **Example 1**
+     1. Schemas have available states Active, Deprecated, Retracted.
-     1. Schema 345 is registered with start of 1000 and end of 0, state Active.
+     2. Schema 345 is registered with start of 1000 and end of 0, state Active.
-     2. The registrar for Schema 345 submits a new state update, "retracted", with a start of 1000 and an end of 0.
+     3. The registrar for Schema 345 submits a new state update, Retracted, with a start of 1000 and an end of 0.
-     3. When queried, the validity state returns
+     4. When queried, the validity state returns
        ```rust
           [ (Retracted, 1000,0) ]
        ```